Boeing T-43: Design and development

 On 27 May 1971, the United States Air Force (USAF) placed an order for 19 T-43s, modified versions of the Boeing 737-200 as a replacement for the USAF's aging fleet of Convair T-29 navigation trainers, as part of the Undergraduate Navigator Training System.
 The Boeing aircraft was selected in preference to a trainer based on the Douglas DC-9.

 From its entry into service in 1974 until the mid-1990s, the T-43As were used for all USAF Undergraduate Navigator Training.
 Starting in the mid-1990s, the T-43As were used for USAF Undergraduate Navigator/Combat Systems Officer training with the exception of those USAF navigators/CSOs slated for the F-15E and B-1B.

 In 1976, with the U.S. Navy's retirement of its T-29 aircraft and deactivation of its associated Training Squadron Twenty-Nine (VT-29) at NAS Corpus Christi, Texas, those student naval flight officers destined for land-based naval aircraft such as the P-3 Orion, including its EP-3 variant, and various versions of the C-130 in U.S. naval service, began training in USAF T-43s at Mather AFB under a program known by USAF as "Interservice Undergraduate Navigator Training" (IUNT) and by the U.S. Navy as the NAV pipeline for training student naval flight officers slated for eventual assignments to land-based naval aircraft.

-Externally, the T-43A differs from the civilian Boeing 737-200 aircraft by having more antennas and fewer windows.
+Externally, the T-43A differs from the civilian Boeing 737-200 aircraft by having more antennas and fewer windows, and lacking the left aft and right forward cabin doors.

 The T-43A has stations on board for twelve navigator students, six navigator instructors, as well as a pilot and co-pilot.
 The student training compartment was equipped with avionics gear as used in contemporary operational aircraft from the mid-1970s to the early 2000s.
 This included search and weather radar; VHF omnidirectional range (VOR) and tactical air navigation system (TACAN) avionics systems; a long range navigation system (LORAN-C); an inertial navigation system (INS); radar altimeter; and all required VHF, UHF and HF communications equipment.
 Five periscopic sextant stations spaced along the length of the training compartment were used for celestial navigation training.
 However, with the advent of the Global Positioning System (GPS), student navigators were no longer taught celestial navigation or LORAN.